Marilyn Manson–Columbine High School massacre controversy: Background

 I think there's something going on that you can't see from the outside ... his whole thing is part of a drug-cultural type of thing, with a subculture of violence and killing and hatred, and anti-family values, anti-traditional values, anti-authority ...
 We're having an alarming rate of killings in schools, and youth violence and an increase in drugs.
 I would say that though they're not all to be blamed on a shock entertainer like Marilyn Manson, I think he promotes it and can be part of the blame.

-— —Michigan State Senator Dale Shugars' concerns on the influence of Marilyn Manson on concert-goers.
+— Michigan State Senator Dale Shugars' concerns on the influence of Marilyn Manson on concert-goers.

-Despite this, Marilyn Manson were widely criticized by religious, political, and entertainment-industry figures—Lynyrd Skynyrd, for example, offered to give the frontman "a can of whoop ass."
+Despite this, Marilyn Manson were widely criticized by religious, political, and entertainment-industry figures.
 A day after the shooting, Michigan State Senator Dale Shugars attended the band's concert, along with policy advisers, a local police officer and the state senate's sergeant-at-arms, at the Van Andel Arena in Grand Rapids, Michigan to conduct research for a proposed bill requiring parental warnings on concert tickets and promotional material for any performer that had released a record bearing the Parental Advisory sticker in the last five years.
 According to Shugars, the show began with the singer wearing "satanic wings" as he leapt from a cross that was eventually set on fire.
 He then described seeing fans, whom he described as normal kids, "under [Manson's] control" as he performed a sequence that "glorified the killing of a police officer."
 Finally, he reported the singer recounting a dream sequence in which cops perform sex acts on him before Jesus Christ descended out of a sky made of LSD and told him the real name of God is "Drugs."
 After which, the band launched into "I Don't Like the Drugs (But the Drugs Like Me)".
 Shugars expressed concern that these shows had adverse effects on concert-goers.